 This document is intended to provide general information about legal matters of current interest.
 This document is not intended as legal advice applicable to specific facts and circumstances, nor does it create any attorney-client relationship between any reader and Chamberlain Hrdlicka.
 Readers should not act upon the information contained in this document without professional counsel.
 This document may be considered attorney advertising in some jurisdictions.

 Habeeb “Hobbs” Gnaim is a Shareholder in the Firm and serves as the head of the Firm's Tax Planning & Business Transactions Group.
-Mr. Gnaim also serves as a member of the Firm’s Board of Directors.
-Mr. Gnaim focuses his practice ...
+Mr. Gnaim previously served on the Firm’s Board of Directors and as head of the Recruiting ...